BUZZ

 Waterfalls vs. Wi-Fi: Hike in the tropical rainforest and plunge into the natural swimming pools as part of an adventure near the Costa Rican border.

-Nicaragua happens to be one of the most underrated and
+Nicaragua happens to be one of the most underrated and misunderstood countries on the planet.

 Its physical beauty rivals that of any other.
 For a country that is no bigger than New York State, it is blessed with 910 km (566 miles) of stunning coastline.
 You can enjoy the calm, clear turquoise water where snorkeling is a favorite pastime on the Caribbean side.
 Or brave the colder blue waters of the Pacific and surf to your heart’s content, with over 300 days of offshore winds and year-round consistent waves.
-Dramatic volcanoes dot the country, many are still active.
-If you visit the Masaya volcano, you can even witness the red-hot lava roiling right below you.
-Lake Colcibolca, the 19th largest lake in the world, provides endless water activities and houses the island of Ometepe, a magical place of nature.
-Visit the island to see monkeys and other animals, waterfalls, rivers, and two volcanoes (one active) rising to form the island.
+Dramatic volcanoes dot the country, many are still active. . .click here for full article

 In terms of cost and value—especially when you consider other nearby Central American spots like Costa Rica, Guatemala and trendy Panama—there is no better place right now than Nicaragua for adventurous spirits seeking a tropical climate.
 That’s not to say you shouldn’t take care and be mindful of your surroundings in Nicaragua (or anywhere you travel), as a volatile political situation and civil unrest over the past couple years have had their effects, but Nicaragua’s tourism is bouncing back in a big way with hotels reopening and the resumption of new hotel development and other tourism infrastructure.
 Our crystal ball is telling us the under-the-radar Central American spot is going to be an up-and-coming destination in 2020 and beyond.
 Here’s how Nicaragua will delight you. click here for full article